Why electrical safety tests are so important

-Every year, approximately 70 people die from electrical house fires caused by faulty electrical appliances, but a regular quick electrical test can protect you and your family.
+Every year, about 70 people die in house fires caused by faulty electrical appliances.
+Regular electrical tests can protect you and your family.

-An electrical safety check should only take between two and four hours, depending on the type and condition of the electrical wiring within your property.
+An electrical safety check should take between two and four hours, depending on the type and condition of the electrical wiring within your home.

-A suitably qualifed electrician will visit your home to inspect all the electrics within your propertyand, as required, will:
+A suitably qualified electrician will visit your home to inspect all the electrics and, if required, will:

 - Find any potential electric shock risks and fire hazards

 - Identify any defective electrical work